mjx-project/mjx/README.md

 Thus, any AI available with mjai also work with mjx.
 Available AIs include:

-- MjxBase: A baseline model from Mjx project.
+- MjxBase (A baseline model from Mjx project)
 - Bakuuchi
 - [gimite/mjai-manue](https://github.com/gimite/mjai-manue)
 - [critter-mj/ankochan](https://github.com/critter-mj/akochan)

 ## Install

-We highly recommend to use docker to use mjx without environment dependencies.
+We highly recommend to use docker to use Mjx without environment dependencies.

 ### Docker